ebowwa/acceleration-blog/_posts/bucky.md

 ---
-title: 'Life's Journey: Overcoming Adversity and Finding Purpose'
+title: "Life's Journey: Overcoming Adversity and Finding Purpose"
-excerpt: 'An intimate look into the transformative journey of overcoming personal challenges and finding one's place in the universe.'
+excerpt: "An intimate look into the transformative journey of overcoming personal challenges and finding one's place in the universe."
 coverImage: '/assets/blog/life-journey/cover.png'
 date: '2024-01-09'
 author: